paul-bailey/EvilCandy/Tutorial.rst

                 EXPR_2
         }

+The iteration step (the *expr_2* part of the ``for`` loop header) is one of only two cases where a single-line expression does not end in a semicolon; the other is with EvilCandy's notation for tiny lambdas.

-If you declare an iterator in *expr_1*, e.g.:
+You may declare the iterator in *expr_1* with ``let``, e.g.:

 .. code-block:: js

         for (let i=0; i < n; i++) {...

-then in this example ``i`` will be visible inside the loop but not outside of it.
-However, ``i`` must not be declared yet in the outer scope or you will get a multiple-declaration error.
+in which case ``i`` will be visible inside the loop but not outside of it.
+However, this only works if ``i`` has not been declared yet in the outer scope, or you will get a multiple-declaration error.
+(See Scope_.)

 For those who prefer the Python-like version, use an object's ``foreach`` builtin method, described later.